Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Author Contributions

 \section{Author Contributions}

 FKG was responsible for project conceptualization, software implementation, preparation of figures and tables, and manuscript drafting.
-MR was responsible for funding acquisition and project supervision.
-Both authors contributed to the design of experiments, interpretation of results, and manuscript editing.
+CB processed the survival datasets.
+JVC supported the use of the SCAN-B-Lund dataset.
+MR supervised the project, contributed to the design of experiments and interpretation of results, and acquired funding.
+All authors contributed to manuscript revision and finalization.